Excitation Dropout: Encouraging Plasticity in Deep Neural Networks: Related Work

 Other works focus on which neurons to drop out.
 Dropout is usually applied to fully-connected layers of a deep network.
-Conversely, Wu and Gu \cite{wu2015towards} studied the effect of dropout in convolutional and pooling layers.
+Conversely, \cite{ghiasi2018dropblock} proposed dropping units in a contiguous region of convolutional feature maps. \cite{wu2015towards} studied the effect of dropout in convolutional and pooling layers.
 The selection of neurons to drop depends on the layer where they reside.
-In contrast, we select neurons within a layer based on their contribution.
-Wang and Manning \cite{wang2013fast} demonstrate that sampling neurons from a Gaussian approximation gave an order of magnitude speedup and more stability during training.
-Li \etal~\cite{li2016improved} proposed to use multinomial sampling for dropout, \ie~keeping neurons according to a multinomial distribution with specific probabilities for different neurons.
-Ba and Frey \cite{ba2013adaptive} jointly trained a binary belief network with a neural network to regularize its hidden units by selectively setting activations to zero accordingly to their magnitude.
+In contrast, we select neurons within a layer based on their contribution. \cite{wang2013fast} demonstrate that sampling neurons from a Gaussian approximation gave an order of magnitude speedup and more stability during training. \cite{gomez2018targeted} proposed a train time dropout strategy for post hoc pruning of network weights. \cite{li2016improved} proposed to use multinomial sampling for dropout, \ie~keeping neurons according to a multinomial distribution with specific probabilities for different neurons. \cite{ba2013adaptive} proposed Adaptive Dropout; jointly training a binary belief network with a neural network to regularize its hidden units by selectively setting activations to zero accordingly to their magnitude.
 While this takes into consideration the magnitude of the forward activations, it does not take into consideration the relationship of these activations to the ground-truth.
 In contrast, we drop neurons based on how they contribute to a network's decision.

-We compare our results against Morerio \etal~\cite{morerio2017curriculum}, which is the current state-of-the-art.
-To the best of our knowledge, we are the first to probabilistically select neurons to dropout based on their task-relevance.
+To the best of our knowledge, we are the first to probabilistically select neurons to dropout based on their task relevance.